skeletonlabs/skeleton/.changeset/nervous-cheetahs-smile.md

 ---
-"@skeletonlabs/skeleton": patch
+"@skeletonlabs/skeleton": minor
 ---

-chore: added a `background` prop to the slide toggle component
+feat: Added a `background` prop to the SlideToggle component